HusseinBakri/BlenderPythonDecimator/README.md

 # BlenderPythonDecimator
-A Python Tool that decimates a .obj 3D model into a lower resolution using the Blender Python API.
+A Python Tool that decimates a .obj 3D model into a lower resolutions using the Blender Python API.

 # Description
-A Blender (https://www.blender.org/) Python 3 tool to simplify or decimate a 3D Model/Mesh  (With and Without Textures) in OBJ format (can be changed) into a lower resolution mesh taking a specific ratio that governs the Number of Faces.
+A Blender (https://www.blender.org/) Python 3 tool to simplify or decimate a 3D Model/Mesh  (With and Without Textures) in OBJ format into a lower resolution mesh taking a specific ratio that governs the Number of Faces.
 It uses Blender Python API (https://docs.blender.org/api/2.79/).

-The Python tool take CLI arguments: the ratio, the original mesh and the name of final Decimated mesh.
+The Python tool takes CLI arguments such as the ratio, the original mesh and the name of final decimated mesh.

 You can change my code, in a very simple manner, to import and export other types of 3D file formats supported by Blender in the following manner: